 Reprinted from Cohousing.org

 CohoMadison will be structured as a condominium.
-Each unit will be individually owned, with the common areas collectively owned by the owners’ association.
+Each unit will be individually owned, with the common areas jointly owned and collectively managed by the owners’ association.

 The eleven (11) affordable homes at CohoMadison will be made affordable by utilizing two approaches.
 First, we will be discounting the sale price relative to our market-rate units by an average of $25,909 per unit.
-And second, we are in the process of securing $500,000 in subsidy funds that will enable us to provide “soft second” mortgages that will not require any payments until the home is resold, the title is transferred, or the owner refinances the primary mortgage to pull cash out of the property.
+And second, we are working on a package of subsidy that will significantly reduce the size of your first mortgage.

 Two types of subsidy will be available to buyers of the 80% AMI units.
 The first will be $46,364 in subsidy funding from the City of Madison (to be confirmed in April or May of 2018) which will be a “soft second” mortgage that would not require repayment unit the home is resold (or in the event of a cash-out refinance), and which is assumable by the next income-eligible buyer.
 Buyers will also be eligible for Down Payment Plus ($6,000), as well as Home Buy – The American Dream ($10,000) subsidy programs, which are not designated for our project, but which we anticipate will be available to all affordable unit buyers.